RashadZA/hadith_bn_test/README.md

 # Contents:
+I tried to implement clean architecture.
+For state management GetX used.
 Need to add hadith_bn_test.db file as "hadith_bn_test.db" after download from this [link](https://drive.google.com/file/d/1vb0OzCpRzd2PCz-aYOml3-khaOWGs1vO/view?usp=sharing) then project will run in properly.

 # The Project: